Expression of Ideas • 20% of test

 What goals are commonly tested?

-Emphasize idea, introduce topic, summarize findings, compare things, highlight cause/effect.
+Emphasize a specific idea, introduce a topic, summarize findings, compare two things, highlight a cause/effect.

 Do I need to use all the notes?

 No!
-Use only notes relevant to stated purpose.
-Correct answers are selective.
+Use only the notes relevant to the stated purpose.
+Correct answers are selective and purposeful.

 How do I identify the 'best' answer?

-Must achieve stated goal AND use information accurately.
+It must achieve the stated goal AND use information accurately from the notes.
 Both criteria matter.

 What if answers seem similar?

-Focus on which BEST achieves specific goal.
+Focus on which one BEST achieves the specific goal.
 Small differences in emphasis matter.

 Are these questions common?